-- 47. During 2022/23, expenditure exceeded the budget allocated for alleygating in that year due to increased contractor prices within the framework.
+- 48. During 2022/23, expenditure exceeded the budget allocated for alleygating in that year due to increased contractor prices within the framework.
 When setting the 2023/24 budget, the forecast for expenditure on this scheme was limited due to delays in previous years in respect to legal and consultation requirements.
-However, a programme of locations has now been approved and schemes are due to have been completed by the end of the calendar year, with forecast expenditure of £135,000.
+A programme of locations has now been approved and whilst there is only circa £6,000 expenditure as at month 9, schemes are due to have been completed by the end of the calendar year, with forecast expenditure of £135,000.
 This requires budget to be brought forward from future years, with any expenditure across the programme to be managed within the overall budget made available.
 As a result, there will be a need to review the number of alleygating schemes that can realistically be completed within approved budget frameworks and/or additional funding may need to be obtained from external sources.
-It should also be noted that once the gates are installed, any ongoing management and maintenance costs will need to be funded from the revenue budgets. - 48.
+It should also be noted that once the gates are installed, any ongoing management and maintenance costs will need to be funded from the revenue budgets. - 49.
 There is budget of £435,000 for Transforming Towns (Placemaking) whereby priorities are identified across the city as part of the placemaking plans for priority areas.
-Expenditure for the year is projected to be £120,000 with £117,000 to be spent on the former Transport Club and £3,000 to be spent on Tudor Street artwork.
-Additional projects are currently being scoped and designed but may result in an underspend of grant. - 49.
-Rhiwbina Hub refurbishment was completed in 2022/23 and a balance of £30,000 has been paid in 2023/24 for the final retention payment on the construction contract. - 50.
+Expenditure for the year is projected to be £94,000 with £91,000 to be spent on the former Transport Club and £3,000 to be spent on Tudor Street artwork.
+Additional projects are currently being scoped and designed but some grant underspend is assumed at this stage. - 50.
+Rhiwbina Hub refurbishment was completed in 2022/23 with the final retention balance on the construction contract due in 2023/24.
+Expenditure of £38,000 is projected and this will be funded from both 2022/23 slippage and Social Prosperity Funding. - 51.
 Following the land appropriation of the Canton Community Centre and car park site to the Housing Revenue Account (HRA) agreed by Cabinet in March 2023, £1.100 million, deemed to be the value of the site, is to be re-invested in a new community facility as part of the new housing development.
-This will be spread over the term of the development, with costs estimated to be £250,000 during 2023/24. - 51.
+This will be spread over the term of the development, with costs estimated to be £150,000 during 2023/24. - 52.
 The Council budget remaining to develop a Multi-Agency City Centre Youth Hub totals £2.019 million over a number of years.
 Further design and survey costs are being undertaken to support a review of alternative options and sites by Cabinet to deliver a viable project.
-Expenditure of £92,000 is assumed to take place in the year and subject to the agreed approach, there remains a risk of abortive costs. - 52.
-Shared Prosperity Funding (SPF) of £20,000 is to be used towards refurbishment of historic, complex buildings for community use.
-Full expenditure is expected in year for feasibility work on a grade II listed building at the Parade to potentially be used as a city centre youth hub. - 53.
-An allocation of £70,000 SPF is also to be used to support a community small capital scheme grant.
+Expenditure of £40,000 is assumed to take place in the year but subject to the agreed approach, there remains a risk of abortive costs.
+Shared Prosperity Funding of £20,000 will be used for feasibility work on the grade II listed building at the Parade which subject to due diligence, funding and associated approvals, is deemed to be an option for the service. - 53.
+An allocation of £70,000 Social Prosperity Funding is also to be used to support a community small capital grant scheme.
 The successful applicants have been determined following an application and assessment process.
 Grant awards will be limited to amounts available to the Council and paid only after confirmation of any match funding committed.
-Post grant assessment will be undertaken as part of the grant terms and conditions to ensure that the benefits, as outlined in bidding for such funds, are crystallised including impact on the existing and new users benefiting from the investment.
+Post grant assessment will be undertaken as part of the grant terms and conditions to ensure that the benefits, as outlined in bidding for such funds, are crystallised including